Verdict: Sour Patch Kids are probably not vegan.

 Only the makers of sour patch kids knows for sure, but I suspect they don’t really care about this issue.

-This alone makes me thing that sour patch kids are not okay for vegans.
+This alone makes me think that Sour Patch Kids are not okay for strict vegans.

 - Red 40 comes from petroleum or coal